urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 Just email urbit@urbit.org, with your submarine in the subject.
 We'll send you destroyers - not one, but _two_.
 Yes, two!
-Tell us something cool in the body, and we'll send you even
+Tell us something cool in the body, and we'll send you even more.

 If you have a destroyer, you need to configure it.
 Otherwise, just stretch that xterm wide and skip to section 1.2.